 TO BE PUBLISHED December 2019

-This seminar takes place in the context of concerns that the Government target of 3m starts may not be achieved - as well as questions about how industry, training providers, government and other stakeholders can realise the aim to improve uptake amongst under-represented and disadvantaged groups, with the Government targeting an increase of 20% BAME starts by 2020.
+It also comes with questions about how industry, training providers, government and other stakeholders can realise the aim to improve uptake amongst under-represented and disadvantaged groups, including the Government targeting an increase of 20% BAME starts by 2020.

-With target deadlines soon approaching, the agenda will bring out latest thinking on what can be done to address concerns - such as those raised in the Public Accounts Committee’s recently published progress review inquiry - around the decrease in apprenticeship starts since the reforms to the Apprenticeship programme, including low take-up from under-represented groups and a shift away from lower level apprenticeships.
+With target deadlines soon approaching, the agenda will bring out latest thinking on what can be done to address concerns around the decrease in apprenticeship starts since the reforms to the Apprenticeship programme, including low take-up from under-represented groups and a shift away from lower level apprenticeships.

 We also expect discussion on what can be done to encourage employers to use available funds and attract enough potential recruits to start an apprenticeship - as well as strategies for government, the FE sector and employers to drive growth in apprenticeship take-up.